Previous | Next

 Because of its prevalence and potential benefit for musculoskeletal concerns among others, it is important for health care professionals to be able to counsel patients about massage and discuss appropriate use.
 To adequately inform patients, you will need to know the basic details included in this unit.

-This unit has been designed as a required part of the musculoskeletal curriculum at the University of Michigan Department of Family Medicine Residency program.
+This unit has been designed as a required part of the University of Michigan Department of Family Medicine Residency program musculoskeletal curriculum (SMO1 rotation).

 Disclaimer: Use of the UMHS web site does not replace medical consultation with a qualified health or medical professional to meet the health and medical needs of you or others.